Springtime Ski and Hike in Lutsen

 More Hiking along the Poplar River

-A short hike upriver from the falls (on the NE side) access a wide, flat stretch of the Poplar River.
-Approx. 1/4 mile up the trail is a canoe launch area with a small dock.
+A short hike upriver from the falls (on the NE side) access a wide, flat stretch of the upper Poplar River.
+There is a canoe launch area with a small dock about a quarter-mile up the trail.
 It’s a relaxing spot highlighted by the gentle flow and grassy wetlands.

 Tips for making the most of your Skiing and Hiking afternoon: